dnbt777/jax_pixtral/README.md

 - einops: makes the code easier to read and reduces bugs
 - safetensors: load/save params

-It's not perfect by any means, and improvement suggestions/feedback are very welcome
+It's not perfect by any means.
+Improvement suggestions/feedback are very welcome

+Optimization is WIP.
+Current throughput (A40):
+- single completion: 7 tok/s
+- batched: 324 tok/s